hrhwilliams/gsoc2024-arctosr-tests/medium/README.md

 This has the same effect of going to the URL `https://arctos.database.museum/component/api/v2/catalog.cfc?api_key=[OMITTED]&method=getCatalogData&queryformat=struct&scientific_name=Canis_lupus` and downloading the JSON response from Arctos into R.

-I then converted the request into an R dataframe with the code:
+I then converted the data from the request into an R dataframe with the code:

 ```
 l = req$DATA